 I can now actually enjoy music in the car.
+I used to be hunched over the wheel, white-knuckled, and music was like the devil’s distraction.
+But no more.
 Half way to the CBD I got the desire to hear this cheesy old song that I hadn’t heard in years.
-Cravings for bad songs pop up for me the same way pregnant women get food cravings.
+Cravings for bad songs pop up for me the same way pregnant women get cravings for chocolate-covered pickles or whatever other weird food item.
 Today, for some reason, while driving over the bridge I played “Truly, Madly, Deeply” by Savage Garden and it was magnificent.
 Maybe better than I remembered.
 I was singing along, punching my fist into the air, bringing the hand to my heart.
 If I’m gonna be totally honest….I listened to it twice in a row.
 I couldn’t help it, I was making myself laugh.

 I got a new phone recently and unwittingly set the language to English (UK).
 I didn’t realize I’d done this.
 When my navigation started talking all proper-like I just thought my new phone was super smart and knew I’m a Kiwi now and decided my navigation should have a New Zealander’s voice because…when in Rome…